What is the 2026 voyage route?

 +

-The 2026 season is the opening half of an 18,844 nm world voyage.
-Brigantine NEPTUN leaves Bali on 1 May 2026 and arrives in Cape Town by 20 December, four legs covering 8,186 nautical miles.
+The 2026 season is the opening chapter of the NEPTUN world voyage.
+Brigantine NEPTUN leaves Bali on 1 May 2026 and reaches Cape Town by 20 December.
 Leg 1 crosses the Indian Ocean from Bali to Réunion via Komodo, Cocos (Keeling), Rodrigues and Mauritius.
-Leg 2 runs north to Madagascar, Mayotte and Zanzibar.
-Leg 3 works south through the Mozambique Channel to Durban.
-Leg 4 rounds the Cape of Good Hope to Cape Town.
+Leg 4 then makes the long offshore passage from Réunion to the tip of Africa, standing clear of the Agulhas before rounding the Cape of Good Hope into Cape Town.

 How do I pick a leg of the 2026 voyage?